Overview

 templates/

-├─ file_table.html.j2 # file rows with status/HITL badges
+├─ artifact_table.html.j2 # artifact rows with status/HITL badges

 Example snippet: